Does Car Insurance Cover Catalytic Converter Theft?

 Does My Deductible Apply for a Stolen Catalytic Converter?

-Yes, your deductible applies every time you file a comprehensive claim for theft, including catalytic converter theft.
-If your deductible is $500 and the repair bill is $1,200, you pay $500 and your insurer covers $700.
-If the repair bill is $400 and your deductible is $500, you'd pay the entire amount out of pocket, so filing a claim wouldn't help.
+Your deductible applies every time you file a comprehensive claim for theft, including catalytic converter theft.
+If your deductible is $500 and the repair bill is $1,200, you pay $500, and your insurer covers $700.
+If the repair bill is $400 and your deductible is $500, you pay the full amount out of pocket and filing a claim serves no purpose.

-To find your specific deductible, log in to your insurer's app or website and open your declarations page.
+To find your deductible, log into your insurer's app or website and open your declarations page.
 Look for the "comprehensive" line.
-The dollar amount listed there is what you'll owe before coverage starts.
+The dollar amount listed is what you owe before coverage starts.
 Common comprehensive deductible amounts are $250, $500 and $1,000.

 Should You File a Claim for Catalytic Converter Theft?

 File a claim when the repair cost clearly exceeds your deductible.
-If replacement runs $1,500 and your deductible is $500, you'd recover $1,000 from your insurer and filing makes financial sense.
-If the shop quotes $600 for a basic repair and your deductible is $500, you'd only recover $100, and the risk of a policy rate increase may not be worth it.
+If replacement runs $1,500 and your deductible is $500, you'd recover $1,000 and filing makes financial sense.
+If the shop quotes $600 for a basic repair and your deductible is $500, you'd recover only $100, and a potential rate increase may not be worth it.

-RepairPal puts the average catalytic converter replacement at $2,164 to $2,483, which means most drivers with a $500 or $1,000 deductible will recover $1,000 to $2,000 by filing.
-Before you submit, call your insurer and ask directly: "Will this claim affect my rate?"
-Most comprehensive theft claims don't raise premiums, but your insurer can confirm your specific situation.
+RepairPal puts average catalytic converter replacement at $2,164 to $2,483, meaning most drivers with a $500 or $1,000 deductible stand to recover $1,000 to $2,000 by filing.
+Before submitting, call your insurer and ask directly: "Will this claim affect my rate?"
+Most comprehensive theft claims don't raise premiums, but your insurer can confirm based on your specific policy.

 How to File a Catalytic Converter Theft Claim